-A prior blog; https://whatwewant.blog/2019/04/07/in-defense-of-the-word/; discussed a position of belief the Bible can’t be considered reliable in its entirety due to the same ages old arguments.
+Part 1 covered a position of belief the Bible can’t be considered reliable in its entirety due to the same ages old arguments.
 Believing God is the almighty, omnipotent, merciful and loving God He proclaims to be, how could we simultaneously believe He left us with a flawed and dysfunctional instruction manual?
-Searching … Continue reading In Defense of the Word #2
+Searching for the … Continue reading In Defense of the Word #2

-How often have you heard or debated the Bible can't be trusted or considered reliable in its entirety because: 1 - the number of authors that wrote it or some books have unknown authors, 2 - the number of language translations or 3 - it was for “the times it was written” and not as … Continue reading In Defense of the Word
+How often have you heard or debated the Bible can't be trusted or considered reliable in its entirety because: 1 - the number of authors that wrote it or some books have unknown authors, 2 - the number of language translations or errors in translation 3 - it was for “the times it was written” … Continue reading In Defense of the Word

 Promises Kept “And God said, Let us make man in our image, after our likeness: and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creepeth upon the earth.”
 Genesis 1:26-31.
 The … Continue reading Truth or Glare #4

 There is a holiness God enables us to reach that transcends any of our feeble efforts.
 Jack Hayford, in his book, Manifest Presence, wrote his commentary in such a way it untangled a vagueness I felt when giving thought to this or whenever I heard the words that I should or I could be made … Continue reading Truth or Glare #3